 Remind them that, whenever they’re in or on water, they’re entering the habitat of other lifeforms, most of which are harmless – some of which are not.

-Ensure your children know how to recognise dangerous plants and animals in the water, and that they know what action to take should they be attacked or injured, as well as how to avoid attack or injury in the first place.
+Ensure your children know how to recognize dangerous plants and animals in the water, and that they know what action to take should they be attacked or injured, as well as how to avoid attack or injury in the first place.

 Also, remember that it is not just aquatic life that can cause problems – rats can contaminate water with their toileting, and ticks living near water often carry Lyme disease.